 • Enhancing our forest cover

-We are committed to support the Kenyan Governments initiative to plant 10 million trees across Kenya by 2025.
 This initiative is in line with the bank’s renewed sustainability agenda.
-The project is undertaken in partnership with the Ministry of Environment and Forestry in support of the national agenda to increase the county’s forest cover to 10%.
+The tree planting projects are undertaken in partnership with the Ministry of Environment and Forestry in support of the 15 billion trees by 2032 national agenda.

 • Green building certification

 In September 2020, we became the first bank in Kenya to join the Kenya Green Building Society as a champion for initiatives that promote the green economy by reducing pollution and improving people’s lives while fostering economic growth.
+We invested approximately KES34 million in retrofitting all our facilities to become water and energy efficient with an aim to bring down energy costs by up to 30%, which is approximately KES20 million annually.
+Our 5 buildings have received IFC EDGE certification in 2022.
+This include WestEnd Headquarters, Bishopgate Head Offices, Queensway branch, Nkrumah Road, Mombasa branch, and Kisii branch.
+We plan to roll out this to all our Absa buildings.

 • Reducing negative impact